javmah/automail/README.txt

 === AutoMail - Event Based Email automation Plugin for WordPress, WooCommerce, Contact Form 7, and Other Plugin  ===
+Contributors:
-Contributors: (this should be a list of wordpress.org userid's) Donate link: https://profiles.wordpress.org/javmah/
+Donate link: https://profiles.wordpress.org/javmah/
-Tags: email, automation, Automatic email reply, wooCommerce, CF7, auto reply, Requires at least: 4.7.0
+Tags: email, automation, email reply, email auto reply, wooCommerce, CF7, Requires at least: 4.7.0
 Tested up to: 5.8.1
 Stable tag: 1.0.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-AutoMail is an Email automation plugin, It works with wordpress, WooCommerce, Contact form seven, and other Plugins
+AutoMail is an Email Automation plugin, It works with wordpress, WooCommerce, Contact form seven, and other Plugins

 == Description ==

 WordPress platform along with its Plugin generates many events and event base data, those data are vital for day-to-day operations.
 This plugin sends an Email notification with generated data when there is an event occurred.
 This Plugin supports Around all WordPress events along with Many Third-party Plugins.
+List of events are:

+== Email Automation Events are ==

+* Contact form 7 forms submission to automatic email notification.

+* WordPress New user registration to automatic email notification.

+* WordPress User Profile Updates to automatic email notification.

+* WordPress User Login to automatic email notification.

+* WordPress User Logout to automatic email notification.

+* WordPress Delete User to automatic email notification.

+* WordPress New post to automatic email notification.

+* WordPress update post to automatic email notification.

+* WordPress New page automatic email notification.

+* WordPress New Comment to automatic email notification.

+* WordPress Edit Comment to automatic email notification.

+* WooCommerce New order to automatic email notification.

+* WooCommerce Order status change to automatic email notification.

+* WooCommerce new product to automatic email notification.

+* WooCommerce Update product to automatic email notification.

+* Gravity Forms to automatic email notification.

+* ninja form to automatic email notification.

+* Formidable form to automatic email notification.

+* WPform form to automatic email notification.

+* weForms form to automatic email notification.

+**Thanks:** Heartiest Gratitude to all of my users who inspired me and suggest me and compliment me in many ways, you guys are Awesome.
+Without yours support and love it was impossible to maintain this huge codebase (Around 14,000 line of code).
+Please accept my sincere thanks.

+== Upcoming Features  ==

+1. Email Template.
+2. More Customization Option
+3. New platforms for Mail Automation

 == Installation ==